 Q: What kind of "perks" can I expect.

 A: Free admission and seating on race days.
+Access to the Paddock (pre-race) and WInners' Circle (post-race).
 Access to seating for the Triple Crown and Breeders' Cup.
 Stable area access.

 Q: What about tax reporting?

-A: K-1 forms for reporting tax information are supplied prior to March 1 in each calendar year.
+A: K-1 forms for each individual LLC and member are supplied prior to March 1 in each calendar year.

 Q: Are the horses insured?